greenfield932/CarND-LaneLines-P1/writeup_template.md

 ![alt text][image6.1]

-Filter out bad, split all lines in 2 groups by their slope (left and right lines) and make average lines for left and right group
+Split all found lines in 2 groups by their slope (left and right lines with positive and negative slope), make average lines for left and right group

 ![alt text][image6.2]